MaxDLink/chatgpt-interface-chainlit/Readme.md

 <!-- Important Note: Make sure you have the latest version of XYZ installed. -->

 ## Usage
+paste your api key into a file called "api_key.txt" in the program root dir.
+You can get your api key from https://platform.openai.com/playground

 "ChatGPT clone without LLM mechanics": chainlit run main.py -w